jadendick/Personal_Website/README.md

 # Personal Website

-This website serves as an easy place to showcase for all my programming projects.
+This website serves as an easy place to showcase all my programming projects.